EPCCed/Activities/Activities/PostalSort/Readme.md

    * TR2
    * TR3

-### Running the activity: A single-person post sort
+### Running the activity

+A single-person post sort

 * Arrange your KW1, KW2, KW3, EH1, EH2, EH3, SN1, SN2, SN3, TR1, TR2,
   TR3 boxes on the floor or a table.

 * Put all unsorted envelopes into an unlabelled box/bag.

-One person: taking one envelope at a time out of the bag sort the envelopes into the boxes based on the first two letters and first number of the postcode.
+* One person: see how many envelopes they can sort in a minute by only taking one envelope at a time out of the bag to sort the envelopes into the boxes based on the first two letters and first number of the postcode.

-Question: How many envelopes can you sort in 60 seconds?

-Question: How could you sort more envelopes in the same amount of time?

-Question: How could you use multiple people to do this sort?

 ### Running the activity: A two stage sort using multiple people

 This activity introduces the concept of parallel sorting.
-The task is now split into two 30 second jobs, instead of one 60 job and uses four people that we will call A, B, C, D and E.
+The task is now split into two 30 second jobs, instead of one 60 second job and uses four people that we will call A, B, C, D and E.

 Step one: one person for 30 seconds